 Across the Grand Harbour from Valletta are the Three Cities: Vittoriosa, Senglea and Cospicua.

 From anywhere at the harbour there are mesmerising views of these cities and the honey coloured stone is beautiful to see (especially during sunset).

 BLUE GROTTO (Coastline)

-There are quite a few caves on the coast of Malta, of which the Blue Grotto is probably the most spectacular.
+There are a few caves on the coast of Malta, of which the Blue Grotto is probably the most spectacular.

 The fishing hamlet, Wied-iz-Zurrieq is quite small and there are only a couple of cafes and souvenir shops.
-The diving from here are amazing and Berto had the opportunity to dive the famous Um El Faroud wreck.
+The diving from here are spectacular and Berto had the opportunity to dive the famous Um El Faroud wreck.

-MDINA (The silent city)
+MDINA (The Silent City)

 Mdina is the ancient walled city in Malta where the aristocratic families used to live in the 14th and 15th centuries.

 The entire walled city is a pedestrian zone – I can’t imagine anyway how cars can drive in these narrow streets and lanes.